 Dreaming of a free flight to paradise?
-It’s hardly news that a miles rewards credit card can help you get there, but today, new player joins the ring.
+It’s hardly news that a airline miles and travel rewards credit card can help you get there.
+One such card that’s been garnering a lot of praise from bloggers and travel experts is Barclaycard Arrival™ World MasterCard® – Earn 1x on All Purchases.

 Here are the details of the no-annual fee Barclaycard Arrival Card: